chiphwang1/helm-oci-autonomous-db/README.md

 ## Introduction

-This Helm Chart makes it easy to create and manage an Autonmous Database (ATP) from a Kubernetes cluster deployed within Oracle CLoud Infrastrcuture (OCI).
-The Kubernetes cluster can be a cluster deployed using Oracle Container Engine for Kuberntes (OKE), or it can be a customer managed cluster deployed on virtual machine instances.
+This Helm Chart makes it easy to create and manage an Autonomous Database (ATP) from a Kubernetes cluster deployed within Oracle Cloud Infrastructure (OCI).
+The Kubernetes cluster can be deployed using Oracle Container Engine for Kubernetes (OKE) or a customer-managed cluster deployed on virtual machine instances.

-This Helm chart relies on the OCI Service Operator for Kubernetes (OSOK) and it is a pre-requisite to have OSOK deployed within the cluster to use this Helm chart.
+This Helm chart relies on the OCI Service Operator for Kubernetes (OSOK), and it is a pre-requisite to have OSOK deployed within the cluster to use this Helm chart.

 ## Pre-requisites